 Amazon EC2 is a great platform to deploy and manage MongoDB.
 The EC2 platform is a highly functional cloud platform and provides a huge array of knobs (which can sometimes be a problem) to optimize your deployments.
-In this post I will share some of our learnings from managing MongoDB servers from various deployments on AWS.
+In this post, I’ll share six best practices for managing MongoDB servers from various deployments on AWS.

-Over the years this has consistently been an issue with Amazon EC2 – however the release of Provisioned IOPS has almost eliminated this issue!
-If you have a production cluster for which you need consistent disk performance use Provisioned IOPS.
-If you want to take it one step further and would like performance isolation between your application traffic and the disk traffic use EBS optimized instances.
-Stay away from RAID unless you know what you are doing and have the operations staff to support you in case something goes wrong.
+Over the years, this has consistently been an issue with Amazon EC2, however, the release of Provisioned IOPS has almost eliminated this issue entirely!
+If you have a production cluster for which you need consistent disk performance, use Provisioned IOPS.
+If you want to take it one step further and would like performance isolation between your application traffic and the disk traffic, use EBS optimized instances.
+Stay away from RAID unless you know what you’re doing and have the operations staff to support you in case something goes wrong.

-By default the DNS name and public IP address allocated to your instance is not static.
-This means when you reboot your instance (you will eventually) you might get a different IP and DNS name.
-This will break connection between your app and the db.
-There are a couple of ways around this – use a static elastic IP (costs extra) or configure Route 53 DNS and setup your own DNS mappings.
+By default, the DNS name and public IP address allocated to your instance are not static.
+When you reboot your instance (you will eventually), you might get a different IP and DNS name.
+This will break the connection between your app and the database.
+There are a couple of ways to get around this:

 Security groups are the ‘firewall’ for your AWS platform.
-They are a powerful tool and should be leveraged.
-Make sure you lock down access to your MongoDB servers and don’t expose them to the internet.
-Ideally only your front end or mid tier servers have access to the database.
-Security groups can be used in a region even across AWS accounts
+They’re a powerful tool and should be leveraged.
+Make sure you lock down access to your MongoDB servers so you don’t expose them to the internet.
+Ideally, only your front end or mid-tier servers have access to the database.
+Security groups can be used in a region, even across AWS accounts.

 There are also several other non functional aspects to consider while deploying MongoDB on Amazon.
-You can read our other post for more details - https://scalegrid.io/blog/10-questions-to-ask-and-answer-when-hosting-mongodb-on-aws/
+You can read our other post, 10 Questions to Ask and Answer When Hosting MongoDB on AWS for more details.